The Luxembourgish school system

 Other state and private school options

 There are public and private schools which offer an alternative curriculum to the Luxembourgish system.
-This includes primary education in several languages and secondary education that lead to the European and International Baccalaureates or International GCSEs and A'levels.
+This includes primary education in several languages and secondary education that leads to the European and International Baccalaureates or International GCSEs and A'levels.
 You can find a list of them together with links in our article Finding the right school.